 That may seem almost friendly, but the final 8 kilometers of it average around 8.4% and the final kilometer – the loop over the tunnel – has an average of over 10% – you may need a few seconds to recover, before being able to fully appreciate the incredible view you have from up there.

-The Col Collective have produced a video of this ascend, starting in Valloire.
+The Col Collective have produced, starting in Valloire.